 - Deletes the item, after accepting a confirmation prompt.

 - Creates a copy of the item in the directory.

 - Configure the permission levels of the item, allowing players of your choice to view or modify the item in the directory.

 - Export Data ( )

 - Exports the item's data as a JSON file on your computer.

-- Imports data into the item from a JSON file on your computer.
+- Imports data into the right-clicked item from a JSON file on your computer.

-To interact with Item entities programmatically, you will primarily use the following API concepts:
+To interact with Item documents programmatically, you will primarily use the following API concepts: